accellera-official/systemc/README_windows.txt

 The test script uses the command-line version of the Visual C++ compiler.

-In the instructions that follow, it is assumed that you have installed Visual C++ 2010 Express Edition, other versions later than Visual C++ 2005 will also work as documented in the SystemC library itself.
+In the instructions that follow, it is assumed that you have installed Visual Studio 2010, other versions later than Visual C++ 2010 will also work as documented in the SystemC library itself.

-Please note that if using Visual C++ 2005, you may also need to install the Windows Server 2003 Platform SDK SP1 so that you have the Windows header files.

 Menus (such as the start menu path to Visual C++) are taken from a Windows 7 32-bit installation.
 You may need to make slight adjustments to the names if